 Triund Trek is a sought after footslog for a majority of travellers who visit Dharamshala and Mcleodganj.
 The tall snow-capped Dhalaudhars, the breathtaking views and the not-so-narrow pathways are what attract even the trekking beginners to pursue this beautiful trek.

 In order to know more about trekking to Triund Hill, you need to know the place a little better.
-Here are a few essential must-know details.
+Here are 11 must-know details for Triund trek:

 March to December